davdar/maam/writeup/paper.markdown

     clo-E  : Val → 𝒫(Clo)
 ``````````````````````````````````````````````````

-The laws for the introduction and elmination rules are designed to induce a
+The laws for the introduction and elmination rules induce a Galois connection
-Galois connection between `𝒫(ℤ)` and `Val`:
+between `𝒫(ℤ)` and `Val`:
 `````indent```````````````````````````````````````
 {true}  ⊑ int-if0-E(int-I(i))     if i = 0
 {false} ⊑ int-if0-E(int-I(i))     if i ≠ 0